mdbecker/cookiecutter-pacostacos/README.rst

 ======================
-cookiecutter-pypackage
+cookiecutter-pacostacos
 ======================

-Cookiecutter template for a Python package.
+Cookiecutter template for a RESTful web API service for a predictive algorithm.
 See https://github.com/audreyr/cookiecutter.

 * Free software: BSD license
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more